ErrorTzy/writings/papers/PhDApps/Draft_3.md

 In other words, "Mona Lisa is a beautiful painting" is subjective because it does not determinately single out a fact.
 And the indeterminacy comes from vagueness of the meaning of "beautiful".
 To generalize the line of thought, I believe the best way to model "objectivity" is through the following:

 Semantic Objectivity
-: X is objective iff for any reasonable meaning of 'X', the extension of 'X' does not change
+: X is objective iff for there is only one reasonable meaning of 'X'

-Let me explain what I mean by "reasonable meaning".
-In ordinary English, "there are tables" is an objective fact, because there is no reasonable meaning in ordinary English that will make this sentence come out false.
-However, an important milestone in metaontology is Hircsh's thesis of quantifier variance: the meaning of the quantifier could vary, and there are equally good candidate meanings for the quantifier.
-For example, the
+This is absolutely not a new idea.
+An important milestone in metaontology is Hircsh's thesis of quantifier variance: the meaning of the quantifier could vary, and there are equally good candidate meanings for the quantifier.
+Therefore, the quantificational structure is not objective.

-"there are tables" is a subjective fact, because there are different senses of "there are".
-This surely sound odd.

 ## Objectivity (~4500 words)